PiereLeonFrederiks/StratigraphicTransect/README.md

 | Firefox (desktop) | ✅ Full |
 | Safari (macOS) | ✅ Full |
 | Mobile browsers | ⚠ Functional; optimised for desktop use |

+The classifier and import logic use modern JavaScript (lookbehind regular expressions); very old browsers (pre-2018) are not supported.

 ---